BPA-CSIRO-Workshops/cancer-manuals/docs/modules/cancer-module-sv/sv_tut.md

 10+ | | Individual genotype information defined by FORMAT

-You can look at the header of the vcf file using `grep -A 1` includes the first structural variant record in the file:
+You can look at the header of the vcf file and the first structural variant record in the file using the below command (-A is the option which prints the specified N lines after the match):

     grep "^#" -A 1 del.vcf